-On June 8, 2011, the Company's board of directors, or the Board, authorized the Company to repurchase up to 15 million of its outstanding ordinary shares, not to exceed \$500 million in aggregate, or the 2011 share repurchase program.
-The 2011 share repurchase program expired at the Company's 2012 Annual General Meeting on April 4, 2012, or 2012 AGM.
-Under the 2011 share repurchase program, the Company repurchased and cancelled 2.8 million shares for an aggregate purchase price of \$85 million in cash during two fiscal quarters ended April 29, 2012 prior to the expiration of the plan.
-The weighted-average purchase price per share for shares repurchased was \$30.50 for the two fiscal quarters ended April 29, 2012.
+On April 4, 2012, the Board of Directors, or the Board, authorized the Company to repurchase up to 15 million of its outstanding ordinary shares, referred to as the 2012 repurchase program.
+The 2012 repurchase program expired on April 9, 2013, the day prior to the Company's 2013 annual general meeting on April 10, 2013.
+Under the 2012 share repurchase program, the Company repurchased and cancelled approximately 0.7 million shares for an aggregate purchase price of \$24 million in cash during the two fiscal quarters ended May 5, 2013 prior to the expiration of the plan.
+The weighted-average purchase price per share for shares repurchased was \$33.42 for the two fiscal quarters ended May 5, 2013.
 All repurchased shares were immediately retired.

-On April 4, 2012, the Board authorized the Company to repurchase up to 15 million of its outstanding ordinary shares, or the 2012 share repurchase program, pursuant to the shareholder approval of the Company's 2012 share purchase mandate received at the Company's 2012 AGM, or the 2012 share purchase mandate.
-The 2012 share repurchase program will expire at the Company's 2013 Annual General Meeting, unless earlier terminated.
-Share repurchases will be made in accordance with the terms of the 2012 share purchase mandate, in the open market at such times and in such amounts as the Company deems appropriate.
+On April 10, 2013, the Board authorized the Company to repurchase up to 20 million of its ordinary shares, or the 2013 share repurchase program.
+This program replaces the expired 2012 share repurchase program.
+The 2013 share repurchase program will expire the day prior to the Company's 2014 annual general meeting, unless earlier terminated.
+Share repurchases will be made in the open market at such times and in such amounts as the Company deems appropriate.
 The timing and actual number of shares repurchased will depend on a variety of factors including price, market conditions and applicable legal requirements.
-The 2012 share repurchase program does not obligate the Company to repurchase any specific number of shares and may be suspended from time to time or terminated at any time without prior notice.

-During fiscal year 2012, the Company repurchased approximately 0.7 million shares for an aggregate purchase price of \$25 million in cash, with a weighted-average price per share of \$35.08, under the 2012 share repurchase program.
-All repurchased shares were immediately retired.
-As of October 28, 2012, 14.3 million shares remained available for repurchase under the 2012 share repurchase program.
+The 2013 share repurchase program does not obligate the Company to repurchase any specific number of shares and may be suspended from time to time or terminated at any time without prior notice.
+All repurchased shares are immediately retired.
+Under the 2013 share repurchase program, the Company repurchased 1.9 million shares for an aggregate purchase price of \$71 million in cash at a weighted average purchase price per share of \$38.35 during the fiscal year ended November 3, 2013.
+As of November 3, 2013, 18.1 million shares remained available for repurchase under the 2013 share repurchase program.